 Letters were originally transported in envelopes in order to ensure privacy as well as protect them from any damage.
 A record of the first sale of letter envelopes dates back to 1820, by the book and paper trader S. K. Brewer in Brighton.
 In the course of time such letter envelopes were also being used in archives, libraries and museums for the storage of small, mostly sheeted objects.
 Today, the use of envelope enclosures is widespread and are a popular tool in the field of preservation and are frequently used for storing cultural artefacts.

-In addition to storage of photographs, many types of flat objects of cultural value such as letters, graphics, prints, drawings, documents etc. are stored in opaque paper envelopes and pockets.
-The papers used are all ageing-resistant and available with or without an alkaline buffer.» to the product group
+In addition to storage of photographs, many types of flat objects of cultural value such as letters, graphics, prints, drawings, documents etc. are stored in L-style paper envelopes.
+The buffered, ageing-resistant museum paper is manufactured without the usage of optical brightening agents.» to the product group

-Pockets with reinforced fourfold DIN punching are suitable for storage of smaller, flat objects such as photographs, letters, notes etc. They are made of unbuffered, transparent or opaque archival paper.» to the product group
+Pocket pags with reinforced 4-fold DIN punched edges suitable for the storage of smaller, flat objects such as photographs, letters, notes etc. Pages/sleeves available in unbuffered, transparent and opaque archival paper quality or in polyester.» to the product group

 Documents are often stored folded in many archives.
 They are frequently kept in (large) envelopes made of heavy-duty brown kraft wrapping paper.
 Storage in such envelopes can lead to damage to the documents through the acidic heavy-duty brown kraft wrapping paper.
 Document envelopes developed by KLUG-CONSERVATION are made of ageing-resistant archival paper or board.» to the product group